rahil627/my-programming-stuff/langs/programming-languages.md

 ## general langs
 **lisp (common lisp, sbcl)**
   - **true zen programming**
+    - god-like macros, "interactive" dev experience including debugging, 'n more!
-  - used wherever one would use C or Go
+  - used wherever one would use C, Go, custom scripting (game, app), and more!
   - wish i knew about this earlier ;(
+  - beyond syntax, there's really no reason not to use this for everything, except that other languages have better maintained libraries

 **ruby**
-  - **great for quick, simple, everyday small scripting to pretty large size projects** thanks to it's **great battle-tested modular libs** (that's the benefit of old, popular languages)
+  - **great for quick, simple, everyday small scripting to pretty large size projects** thanks to it's **great battle-tested modular libs** (that's the main benefit old, popular languages)
     - runs as simply as a shell script, no main class or anything needed, and looks beautiful too!
+  - possibly **the most expressive** language
+  - has **my favorite syntax**
+    - attracts a *clean*-design-oriented cult commmunity with meta-programming abound (DSLs, etc.)
+  - meta-programming built-in and object-oriented makes it a good step toward both lisp and smalltalk
+  - recent Ruby 3.0+ interpreter speeds are among the quickest, and with the recent JIT, even quicker, so, along with writing some portions C code, there's really no performance argument.
+It really could be used for games, just as lua is.
   - **great simple-and-quick-to-get-started/prototype frameworks 'n libs: web-app (back-end), cli? (not portable), (not gui-apps?), automation, devops, hacking**
     - community pioneered frameworks and products for hacking (metasploit), sysadmin/automation (chef config management, jenkins ci, etc.), rake
     - **jekyll (github pages) for static web site**